Best daily deals

 • Anker Soundcore Life Q20 ($59 at Amazon.): While now superseded by the newer Q30, the previous Q20 is still available and often for a discounted price.
 These have a similar sound signature as the Q30 and a respectable 32-hour charge.

-• JBL TUNE 600BTNC: JBL’s on-ear headphones offer a 16-hour battery life with quick charging and ANC.
+• JBL TUNE 600BTNC: JBL’s on-ear headphones offer a 16-hour battery life, quick charging, and ANC.
 For $60, this is a great deal.

 • Monoprice’s BT-600ANC ($84.99 at Amazon): Look, it’s pretty hard to find decent ANC, especially for $100.
-Count us surprised then that value-driven giant, Monoprice pulls it off better than some headphones that cost twice the price.
+Count us surprised that the value-driven giant Monoprice pulls it off better than some headphones that cost twice the price.

 • Plantronics BackBeat Fit 6100 ($69 at Amazon): Athletes searching for workout headphones that work just as well in the office as they do in the gym should get the Fit 6100.
 Listeners can adjust the headband tension and benefit from a comfortable over-ear fit.
 Sound quality and microphone quality are generally very pleasing with these IPX5 headphones.